by-jp/www.byjp.me/content/notes/twitter/26843333978/index.md

   latitude: 51.72316664
   longitude: -1.97108823
 ---
 Just cut down a Tesco SIM only sim card for the iPhone 4.
-Works great\!
+Works great!